nndda/itchio-profile/README.md

 I use Firefox, because it has a nice style editor feature on its dev tool.

 1. Open your itch.io profile page.
-And clear out the custom CSS field.
+And clear out the custom CSS field (just clear it out, you don't need to save it).
 2. Open the Firefox Web Developer Tools by pressing <kbd>f12</kbd> or <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>I</kbd>.
 3. Go to the `Style Editor` tab, and import the CSS source file.